oleiade/trousseau/README.md

 TrousseauVersion: 0.1.0c
 ```

-## More features to come

-* Support for Sftp remote storage
-* Support for GDrive remote storage
-* Support for Dropbox remote storage

-* In a further future I might add TrueCrypt encryption

 ## Contribute

-For detailled contribution instructions, see the the [CONTRBITUING](https://github.com/oleiade/trousseau/blob/master/CONTRIBUTING.md) document
+For detailed contribution instructions, see the the [CONTRIBUTING](https://github.com/oleiade/trousseau/blob/master/CONTRIBUTING.md) document

 However here is a quick summary for all of you in a hurry:
 * Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.